jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/01 Variables & Data Collections/variables.md

 run playbook:
 ```
-ansible-playbook playbooks/print_group_fact.yaml
+ansible-playbook group_vars.yaml
 ```
-Note: the hosts in the web group can access the domain_name and database_backend group facts/variables.
+Note: the hosts in the web group can access the domain_name and database_backend group variables.

 clean up the inventory file and see how to add group facts/variables in a separate file.